What is EDI?

-Business documents are any documents that are typically exchanged between businesses.
-The most common ones are Purchase Orders, Invoices, Ship Notices, but there are many others specific to various industries.
+Business documents can be shared easily.
+The most common ones are Purchase Orders, Invoices, Ship Notices, Status Updates, but there are many other specific documents that pertain to various industries.

-The benefits of a properly implemented, fully integrated EDI system can be seen throughout the operations of the business in a number ways:
+The benefits of a properly implemented, fully integrated EDI system can be seen throughout the operations of the business in several ways:

 The Modern API